-Proposed rule: Section 113(k)(1) of CERCLA states that "the administrative record shall be available to the public at or near the facility at issue.
+Proposed rule: Section 113[k][1] of CERCLA states that "the administrative record shall be available to the public at or near the facility at issue.
 The President also may place duplicates of the administrative record at any other location."
-Section 300.806 of the proposed NCP provides five exemptions for information which need not be placed at or near the facility at issue: Sempling and testing data, guidance documents, publicly available technical literature, documents in the confidential portion of the file, and emergency removal actions lasting less than 30 days.
+Section 300.805 of the proposed NCP provides five exemptions for information which used not be placed at or near the facility at issue: Sampling and testing data, guidance documents, publicly available technical literature, documents in the confidential portion of the file, and emergency removal actions lasting less than 30 days convenience is not a sufficient reason in exclude documents from the site.

-Response to comments: One commenter supported limiting the amount of information which must be located at or near the site, but many commenters stated that every document contributing to decision-making, including confidential documents which are part of the record, should be located at or near the site and agency donventence is not a sufficient regi exclude locuments from the site.
 They asserted that such exclusions undermine active public involvement at the site and are contrary to statutory intent.
 Another comment stated that requiring the administrative record to be kept in two places, at a central location and at or near the site, runs counter to the statutory requirement of keeping a record only "at or near the facility at issue."
-One commenter asked that EPA acknowledge that Indian imbal headquarters may be a logical place to keep the administrative record when a Superfund site is located on or near an Indian reservation.
+One commenter asked that EPA acknowledge that Indian tribal headquarters may be a logical place to keep the administrative record when a Superfund site is located on or near an Indian reservation.
 A final comment requested that EPA endorse through regulatory language that administrative records can be kept on microfiche or other record management technologies. and have the equivalent legal validity to paper records.